thebreckoning/LaikaTek/README.md

 - Getting the Docker app to authenticate to the Azure Key vault
 - Establishing a secure database connection using my Azure key

+# Installation

+Fork the code over to your local host and run sudo docker-compose up --build